BrunoC-L/sfml-rs2d/README.md

 TODO Long term:
 Multiplayer
-Instances? (inferno/fight caves/raids/quest bosses)
+-Instances? (inferno/fight caves/raids/quest bosses)
-Multiple Quests, monsters, NPCS, Shops
+-Multiple Quests, monsters, NPCS, Shops
-Interfaces: shop/bank/misc.
+-Interfaces: shop/bank/misc.
-Skills, xp, skill requirements, scaling (No construction probably) clue scrolls
+-Skills, xp, skill requirements, scaling (No construction probably) -clue scrolls

 TODO Short term:
-add an NPC (for dialogues)
+-add an NPC (for dialogues)
-add a monster (for combat)
+-add a monster (for combat)

 Not sure:
-diaries
+-diaries
-rest of the map
+-rest of the map
-non 07 mechanics (will likely try to make TOB though if i get there because it seems like a good challenge) My version of raids (how I imagined it before it was released) Different servers, some compatible and some like DMM that are separate Construction
+-non 07 mechanics (will likely try to make TOB though if i get there because it seems like a good challenge) -My version of raids (how I imagined it before it was released) -Different servers, some compatible and some like DMM that are separate -Construction